cysouw/diathesis/text/c10_participle.md

 - Ich bin den Verfolger losgeworden.
 :::

-Movement verbs with the separable preverbs *ab-* (in the meaning 'along') and *durch-* (with the meaning 'through') appear to be quite productive in producing transitive verbs with a *sein* Perfect.
+Movement verbs with the separable preverbs *ab‑* (in the meaning 'along') and *durch‑* (with the meaning 'through') appear to be quite productive in producing transitive verbs with a *sein* Perfect.
 For example, a verb like *abkriechen* 'to crawl along' does not appear in regular German lexical resources, but can productively be created and seems to take quite naturally a perfect with *sein* [@next a].
 Similarly, the somewhat more widespread verb *durchkriechen* 'to crawl through' also takes *sein* in the perfect [@next b].

 ::: ex
 - Ich bin dann mit dem Messgerät auch nochmal das gesamte Fahrzeug abgekrochen.^[Attested online at <https://www.wohnmobilforum.de/w-t88559,start,45.html>, accessed 23 April 2021.]